usegalaxy-eu/website/_posts/2021-05-28-webinar-series-gr4.md

 <br>

-Finally, Gianmauro Cuccuru and Lucille Delisle showed the differences when __administering__ a public instance with thousands of registered users versus a local instance at a server.
+Finally, Gianmauro Cuccuru and Lucille Delisle showed the differences when __administering__ a public instance with thousands of registered users versus a lab-local adminstrated Galaxy instance.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/vx2icgaU_h0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 <br>

-We would like to thank all the speakers for their time and effort that resulted in an engaged audience and lots of views on YouTube.
+We would like to thank all the speakers for their time and effort that resulted in an engaged audience and lots of views on [YouTube](https://www.youtube.com/channel/UCwoMMZPbz1L9AZzvIvrvqYA).